FAQ

 What is the license key and why is it necessary?

 Buoyant Enterprise for Linkerd requires a valid license key to run.
+The license key is a technical representation of your legal license to use BEL in accordance with the terms of use.
 You can get a license key for free from the Buoyant portal.

 What is the difference between BEL stable releases and open source edge releases?

-1. In open source, we publish edge releases.
+Open source edge releases.
 These contain the latest code in from the main branch at the point in time when they were cut.
-This means they have the latest features and fixes, but it also means they don’t have semantic version guarantees for upgrades: Upgrading between edge releases may involve breaking changes, and may involve partial features that are later modified or backed out.
+This means they have the latest features and fixes, but it also means they don’t have semantic version guarantees for upgrades.
+Upgrading between edge releases may involve breaking changes, and may involve partial features that are later modified or backed out.

-2. For BEL, we publish stable releases, which follow semantic versioning guarantees and are designed to introduce minimal change to an existing system.
-In stable releases, we take the specific bug fix changes (or, occasionally, feature additions) and backport these changes against the code in the previous stable version.
-This minimizes the overall delta between releases.
-We also do any additional work required to ensure that upgrades and rollbacks between stable releases are seamless and contain no breaking changes.
+BEL stable releases.
+These are designed to introduce minimal change to an existing system, both my minimizing the overall delta between releases and do any additional work required to ensure that upgrades and rollbacks between stable releases are seamless and contain no breaking changes.
+BEL release contain additional features not available in open source.

 In short: edge releases optimize for having the latest and greatest features; stable releases optimize for stability and low-risk upgrades.